-1.5 CURRENT SITE OPERATIONS
+1.4 CURRENT SITE OPERATIONS

 Currently, extraction is ongoing within the Extension Quarry Phase 1 and moving to Phase 2A as of 2021.
 Extraction during Phase 1 was not expected to result in any negative impacts to off-site water resources or ecological features.
-AMP monitoring program data obtained during the Phase 1 extraction has been used as input to establish baseline ecological features that will be compared to later phases as the quarry expands.
+AMP monitoring program data obtained during the Phase 1 extraction has been used as input to establish baseline ranges for ecological features that will be compared to later phases as the quarry expands.

-The Main Duntroon Quarry has been mined such that no bedrock resource is extracted.
+The Main Duntroon Quarry has been mined such that bedrock resource is no longer extracted from within that Licence.
 Rehabilitation slopes have been constructed along the east and south quarry faces, while internal berms have been constructed in the western portion of the quarry to form the Storage Reservoir pond and wash plant ponds, which help mitigate potential impacts to the Rob Roy Swamp 6 (RR6) wetland to the west.

-ARA Site Plan Notes 14 and 15 on the Operation Plan (Sheet 2A of 4) indicate that the processing plant shall be moved from the Main Quarry to the Extension Quarry once the quarry floor reaches a sufficient area, and the tunnel connecting the two quarries shall subsequently be sealed.
+ARA Site Plan Notes 14 and 15 on the Operation Plan (Sheet 2A of 4) indicate that the processing plant shall be moved from the Main Quarry to the Extension Quarry once the quarry floor reaches a sufficient area (i.e., 18 hectares (ha)), and the tunnel connecting the two quarries shall subsequently be sealed.
 The AMP document specifies that once the tunnel has been sealed, lake filling in the Main Quarry will commence.
 The estimated timeframe for this to occur was towards the completion of extraction within Phase 2A.
-As of 2021, extraction has only just reached the Phase 2A boundary and tunnel sealing activities therefore remain years into the future
+As of 2022, the quarry floor area remains below the 18 ha threshold.